Self-Managed VPS vs Managed VPS: Which is Right for You?

 • Offers flexibility for developers who want to experiment with different stacks or host applications with special resource needs.

-• Reduces monthly web hosting costs since shared hosting offers like support, backups or premium control panels are not bundled into the price.
+• Reduces monthly web hosting costs, since shared hosting features like support, backups or premium control panels are not bundled into the price.

 • Supports technical skill-building by letting you manage everything from command line access to software patches and optimization.